The Animals Being Hunted

 African Big Five, Dangerous Game of Africa, Animals of Africa

-British trophy hunters have shot black rhinos in recent years, with some describing the experience as “like mainlining on heroin”.
+Trophy hunters have describing the experience of shooting black rhinos as “like mainlining on heroin”.

 Giraffes